-This Doctoral Program Handbook is an iSchool-specific application of the policies established in the University of Maryland Graduate Catalog (www.gradschool.umd.edu/catalog).
+This Doctoral Program Handbook is an iSchool-specific application of the policies established in the University of Maryland Graduate Catalog.
 All regulations enforced by the Graduate School are updated in this handbook on an annual basis.
 However, in cases where there is a discrepancy between the handbook and the Graduate Catalog in the wording of a policy enforced by the Graduate School, the Graduate Catalog supersedes this handbook.